madskjeldgaard/exformal-website-source/content/releases/mads-kjeldgaard-empty-cloud.md

 {{< simpleaudioplayer url="/sound/01 - Mads Kjeldgaard – Empty Cloud – Part 01.mp3" title="Mads Kjeldgaard – Empty Cloud Part 01">}}

-The large-scale 12-hour structure of the release is broken down into smaller one-hour cycles with four parts in each of them, each composed of minimalist melodies pacing slowly through time at a sloth-like tempo.
-With everything constrained to different pentatonic scales (changing between each part of the release), a certain aimlessness ensures that the direction of the wandering notes is one of no direction at all — circular or maze-like even.
+The large-scale 12-hour structure of the piece is broken down into smaller one-hour cycles with four parts in each of them, each composed of minimalist melodies pacing slowly through time at a sloth-like tempo.
+With everything constrained to different pentatonic scales (changing between each part of the piece), a certain aimlessness ensures that the direction of the wandering notes is one of no direction at all — circular or maze-like even.

 {{< imgh src="photos/birdscali.jpg" alt="Birds in sky in California" caption="Birds in between clouds in Southern California, 2024.
 Photo: Mads Kjeldgaard." >}}